psDevUK/New-UDPieChart3D/README.md

 * -Width    allows you to set the width string so 400px or 100% is valid
 * -Data     vital that you must construct your data as a 2 dementional array to be passed to the chart with a title

+## New Parameter in version 1.0.1
+* **-BackgroundColor** Allows a string value to set the background-area colour of the chart component

 ## Example

 ```